-Time of diagnosis Weeks 10, 18, and 30 (if after HIV diagnosis) Weeks 14, 22 and 26 (if after HIV diagnosis)
+Time of diagnosis Weeks 10, 18, and 30 (if after HIV diagnosis) Weeks 14, 22 and 26 (if after HIV diagnosis) Every 12 weeks after week 30 (until the last participant ends follow-up)

-CD4 cell count testing X X
+CD4 cell count testing X X X

-HIV viral load testing X X
+HIV viral load testing X X X

-Shipment of samples to the HPTN NL 1 X X
+Shipment of samples to the HPTN NL X X

-HIV genotyping 2 X
+HIV genotyping X

-Other testing 3 X X
+Other testing X X

 Additional plasma storage X X X

-Lysed PBMCs for drug levels X X X
+Lysed PBMCs for drug levels X

-1 Stored samples from HIV seroconverters will be shipped to the HPTN NL; sites should store samples until they receive a request for shipping from the SDMC.
+&lt;sup>1 Stored samples from HIV seroconverters will be shipped to the HPTN NL; sites should store samples until they receive a request for shipping from the SDMC.
 At the discretion of the HPTN NL, samples may be transferred to a DAIDS-approved repository.